johansson/perjure/README.md

 - `blog-posts.html`, which is the index page template.
 - `blog-post.html`, which is the blog post page template.

-`template.html` is required.
-The others may be named whatever you like, but you must remap it in `template.clj`, under the files dictionary.
+They may be named whatever you like, but you must remap it in `template.clj`, under the files dictionary.

 ## Blog entry formatting

-`perjure` is unfortunately a bit inflexible about the markdown files for a reason. `perjure` generates the blog entry title and summary from the first two lines.
-The first line is the title.
-The second line is the summary.
-I plan to change this and make it more flexible.
-This is a first release, after all. :)

-Also, I don't generate the directory structure right now.
-That's for 0.1.1.
-Sorry. :(
+`perjure` is now more flexible about the extracting blog post metadata from the Markdown files.
+Instead of first two lines (blank or non-blank, which might have been a problem for some users), it will read the file and get the first non-blank line and use that for the title, then use the second non-blank line for the summary.

+Now it supports directory structuring.
+However, it's very strict about that, so the only current supported directory structure is `${BLOG-HOME}/YYYY/mm/dd/`.
+But the cool thing is that `perjure` doesn't care where you put the Markdown files in the posts directory you pass as an argument to it.
+It just cares about the file names, so beware of duplicate file names!
+I designed this way so the user can organize his blog as logically as he wants it.
+Perhaps the user thinks it's best to structure it as:

+> `/path/to/posts/computers`

+> `/path/to/posts/family`

+> `/path/to/posts/unlabeled/2012`

+Whatever the reasoning, all that matters is that you follow the basic rule of file naming.
+Then it does not matter where the .md files are, as long as they are somewhere in the posts directory.

 ## License